 - Testing and suggesting improvements for lay summaries for European Public Assessment Reports (EPARs) and, Risk Management plans (RMPs).
 This work has fed into improvements in the European guidance and templates for these summaries.

 Current research focuses on provision of digital medicines information and new initiatives leading to the provision of clinical trial results lay summaries.

 Medicines Optimisation research

 Medicines information for patients is closely linked with wider questions about how people use their medicines.
-Theo is currently involved in 2 major projects in medicines optimisation:
+Theo has been involved in 2 major projects in medicines optimisation:

 ISCOMAT: Improving the Safety and Continuity Of Medicines management at Transitions of care.
 This programme studies medicines management for patients with heart failure across a range of health organisations involved in their care in the National Health Service (NHS).
 Funded by the National Institute for Health Research (NIHR) through its Programme Grants for Applied Health Research, Theo co-led the workstream which used the process of EBCD (Experience Based Co-Design) to help design the intervention to be tested.

 Patient Safety Translational Research Centre: Yorkshire & Humber - one of 3 nationally funded centres by the National Institute for Health Research.
 The centre is founded on a long-term partnership between the Universities of Leeds and Bradford and Bradford Teaching Hospitals NHS Foundation Trust.
-Theo co-leads one of the workstreams associated with research into 'Safe use of medicines' - looking at how inappropriate prescribing can be reduced in patients prescribed many medicines.
+Theo co-led one of the workstreams associated with research into 'Safe use of medicines' - looking at how inappropriate prescribing can be reduced in patients prescribed many medicines.

 In 2009, Theo founded a research collaboration between the University of Leeds and Universities of Sydney, Wisconsin & North Carolina – under the auspices of the Worldwide Universities Network.
 This collaboration is now led by Professor David Alldred at Leeds and Prof Parisa Aslani at Sydney